 • Remote web client deployment.

-Tango Controls emerging to become an industrial Internet of Things (IioT).
+Tango Controls is becoming an industrial Internet of Things (IioT).
 It has already had device monitoring and device configuration alarm.

-So if you have to automatize your project and have security and alarm systems with access control where you can change attributes of devises (controllers, sensors, ...) remotely or directly at the facility, Tango Controls is exactly what you need.
+If you need to automatize your project and have security and alarm systems with access control where you can change attributes of devises (controllers, sensors, ...) remotely or directly at the facility, Tango Controls is the answer.

 • is free , open source and object-oriented;